Why Does My Tattoo Smell Bad?

 As you may have guessed from its name, this method involves keeping the tattoo wet in the days following application.
-The process consists of cleaning the tattoo and then treating it with an ointment of some kind, like Aquaphor.
+The process consists of cleaning the tattoo and then treating it with an ointment of some kind, such as Aquaphor.
 Finally, you cover the tattoo in plastic wrap and secure it.

 Some tattoo artists recommend their clients follow a wet healing process because it prevents hard scabs from forming, and it stops micro-tears.